Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/autocompletion.md

 To start using AutocompleteHandlers, use the `[AutocompleteAttribute(Type type)]` overload of the [AutocompleteAttribute].
 This will dynamically link the parameter to the [AutocompleteHandler] type.

+AutocompleteHandlers raise the `AutocompleteHandlerExecuted` event on execution.
+This event can be also used to create a post-execution logic, just like the `*CommandExecuted` events.

 ## Creating AutocompleteHandlers

 A valid AutocompleteHandlers must inherit [AutocompleteHandler] base type and implement all of its abstract methods.